dicerna/rnaseq/README.md

 - **crab eating monkey mf5: ensembl:** 'mf5_ens_v102', refseq: 'mf5_refseq_r101'

-**The mouse GRCm39 ensembl v104: GRCm39_v104 was also added, but has not been tested.
+- **The mouse GRCm39 ensembl v104: GRCm39_v104 was also added.
+It was tested in GA01, but not being tested in AWS batch environment.
 Use with your own risk.**

 ```
 {